July 28, 2011

 The Father’s Hands.
 Jesus let us know what He was thinking just before He expired.
-He was still keeping the Father’s plan for His life by committing His spirit into the hands of the Father (Luke 23:46, page 1650).
-Jesus quoted Psalm 31:5, page 882: “Into Your hand I commit my spirit; You have ransomed me, O Lord, God of truth.”
+He was still keeping the Father’s plan for His life by committing His spirit into the hands of the Father (Luke 23:46).
+Jesus quoted Psalm 31:5: “Into Your hand I commit my spirit; You have ransomed me, O LORD, God of truth.”
 As we know, Jesus ransomed us from the penalty of sin by His death.
 He also let us know that when we die, our spirits go into the Father’s hands.
-For every believer, death does not mean separation from God, but to be at home with Jesus, Father and Holy Spirit in heaven (2 Corinthians 5:6-7, Page 1809).
-You may recall that Jesus Himself said that He was the God of Abraham, Isaac and Jacob and they were spiritually alive with Him, even before they received their resurrected bodies (Luke 20:34-38, page 1642).
+For every believer, death does not mean separation from God, but to be at home with Jesus, the Father and the Holy Spirit in heaven (2 Corinthians 5:6-7).
+You may recall that Jesus Himself said that He was the God of Abraham, Isaac and Jacob and they were spiritually alive with Him, even before they received their resurrected bodies (Luke 20:34-38).
 Therefore, the Bible never teaches that when we die, we go to some place like purgatory to await resurrection.
-No, when we die as believers, we are immediately present with the Lord Jesus in Paradise (Luke 23:43, page 1650).
+No, when we die as believers, we are immediately present with the Lord Jesus in Paradise (Luke 23:43).
 If you take some time and look through the Bible at the hands of God, you will see that God uses His hands to help men.
-I really love Psalm 145:15-16, page 998: “The eyes of all look to You, and you give them their food in due time.
+I really love Psalm 145:15-16: “The eyes of all look to You, and you give them their food in due time.
 You open your hand and satisfy the desire of every living thing.”
-I am often touched with the pictures of Jesus raising people in the New Testament, by lifting them up from death by taking their hands and raising them up (Mark 5:41, page 1567; Luke 8:54, page 1615).
+I am often touched with the pictures of Jesus raising people in the New Testament, by lifting them up from death by taking their hands and raising them up (Mark 5:41; Luke 8:54).
 In this picture from the cross, Jesus figuratively places His spirit into the hands of His Father, and wants the whole world to see what He is doing in the spiritual realm, as an encouragement for all who would follow Him in death and resurrection.

 Jesus Breathed His Last.
 Having said these words, Jesus now literally “breathed out” (“ἐξέπνευσεν“).
 This verse uses a play upon words of “pneuma” and “exepneuma.”
 Having committed His spirit to the Father, He now gives up His spirit to the Father.
 We see in the death of Jesus the model for all of us to follow and learn about death.
 Jesus knew that death would not separate Him from the Father, but draw Him to the waiting and loving hands of the Father.
 We have nothing to fear in death as believers, because the waiting hands of our Father will receive us because we have already committed our lives into His hands by receiving the gift of eternal life from Christ because He died for us and we trust His saving work for us.